 Year 7 Camp

 There is an Appeal Process which enables parents/carers to appeal against non-admission to the school.
-If you are not happy with the allocted school place on 1 March:
+If you are not happy with the allocated school place on 2 March:

 At the beginning of December 2013, the seven Gloucestershire Grammar Schools made a joint decision to start using Durham University (CEM) for the admissions test.
 CEM are one of the largest independent providers of educational assessment and monitoring systems in the world.
 They have been developing selection assessments since 1999, and provide tests for a number of grammar schools in other counties.

 CEM design their tests to enable all children to demonstrate their academic potential without excessive preparation.
 CEM do not produce commercially available practice materials and they advise that the best preparation for their tests is to read books that challenge the reader and use mathematics on a regular basis.
-Please see the familiarisation booklet below to enable parents to give guidance on the style of questions used.
+Please see the familiarisation booklet and some additional OFFICIAL CEM PRACTICE PAPERS, realeased in June 2020, below to enable parents to help their children prepare for the Entrance Test.